Solutions for complex issues

 Engage with leading scientists and professionals

 Your Master of Natural Resources degree carries the prestige of Oregon State University, which is recognized nationally for its natural resources programs.
-This program taps the minds of world-class scientists from five OSU colleges and 12 departments including forestry, water, rangeland, fisheries, and wildlife management.
+This program taps the minds of world-class scientists from 12 departments within the colleges of Agricultural Sciences; Forestry; Science; Liberal Arts; and Earth, Ocean and Atmospheric Sciences.

 You’ll also network with leading natural resources professionals from around the world as you share common challenges and insights on current stewardship issues.

 The program’s wide-ranging curriculum allows you to customize your learning across a variety of natural resources disciplines.
 You’ll study the interactions of ecological, economic, ethical, production and social systems.
 Explore multiple fields and focus on an area of emphasis based on your professional experience and interests.

 Oregon State provides a pathway toward earning your MNR degree through seven graduate certificates – all delivered 100% online.
 The credits you earn will meet your area of emphasis requirement for MNR.

 - Geographic information science (GIScience)

 - Water conflict management

 - Wildlife management

 Earning a graduate certificate can help you “test the waters” before committing to the master’s program.

 Please note: Admission to a graduate certificate program does not guarantee admission to the MNR program.
 However, if you successfully earn a graduate certificate with a GPA above 3.0, you can apply for a “change of degree” and be admitted to the MNR program.